Anders Osterlind: The shock of the war 1940-1948

 The defeat of France, the death of his son and the surge of the new painting deeply moved the artist, whose work then took a tragic flavour : snow landscapes in Cantal, paintings of the Paris area and Brittany spattered with chrome yellow, ultramarine, carmine, dark descent from the cross under reddish skies, tormented standstills, which disconcerted the lovers of his paintings in the grey and green periods with their soft and strange poetry.

 Back to peaceful times 1948-1960

 He stayed in Brittany, and spent summers in Vexin, and also more in particular in the sunny peace of the countryside near Aix-en-Provence, which he painted with Cézanne in mind.
 This artist was the only reference whom he acknowledged next to his father, Per Ekström and the Creuse area of his youth.
 His work ended by large paintings in which warm and cold tones combine in flower bunches with deep substance and landscapes radiant with an appeased inner life.

 1960

-His death shall be, for artists like Marc Chagall and critics such as René Huyghe, from the Académie française, that of a great artist in his time.
+His death shall be, for artists like Marc Chagall and critics such as René Huyghe, from the Académie française, that of an artist in his time.